 The Harman Kardon Invoke smart speaker combines the audio technology behind renown speaker brands like JBL and AKG with Microsoft’s Cortana personal assistant.

 While every other smart speaker seems to compromise one function for another, this partnership appears to produce a device that is built on equal parts sound quality and digital assistant skills.
-And it is slated for a Fall 2017 release.

 If you’ve used an XBox One or Windows 10 computer recently, you know that Cortana is perfectly capable of performing the basic digital assistant tasks.

 You can draft an email, perform unit conversions, look up sports scores, schedule appointments, and the likes.
 The one downfall of Cortana is that it will default to Microsoft software like windows maps, Bing, and Microsoft Edge.
 And how many of those do you ever actually use?